oat-sa/doc-lti1p3/docs/libraries/lib-lti1p3-basic-outcome/doc/tool.md

 $response = $client->readResultForPayload(
     $registration, // [required] as the tool, it will call the platform of this registration
-    $payload       // [required] from the LTI message payload containing the basic outcome claim result sourced id (got at LTI launch)
+    $payload       // [required] for the LTI message payload containing the basic outcome claim result sourced id (got at LTI launch)
 );

+// you also can directly read a result for a given basic outcome claim
+$response = $client->readResultForClaim(
+    $registration,               // [required] as the tool, it will call the platform of this registration
+    $payload->getBasicOutcome()  // [required] for the basic outcome claim result sourced id (got at LTI launch) );

-// or you also can directly read a result from given URL and result sourced id (avoid claim construction)
+// or you also can directly read a result from given URL and result sourced id
 $response = $client->readResult(
     $registration,                         // [required] as the tool, it will call the platform of this registration 'https://example.com/basic-outcome',   // [required] to a given basic outcome service url